tradecloud/tradecloud-docs-api-v2/order/buyer/issue/README.md

 * `priceUnitOfMeasureIso`: the 3-letter price unit according to ISO 80000-1 which applies to the charge line price.

 {% hint style="warning" %}
-The single delivery variant, where charge lines are spread over multiple order lines having the same item number and each only one charge line, is not supported.
+The single delivery variant, where charge lines are spread over multiple order lines having the same item, prices and terms, and each only one charge line, is not supported.
 Send a support request if you need it.
 {% endhint %}

 ### Other line fields